Are you qualified for admission?

 - Successful fulfilment of language requirements, i.e. an AAU approved English test for Master’s programmes taught in English, and a Danish proficiency test (Studieprøven i Dansk) in case a programme is taught in Danish.

-Before a certain deadline you must meet these requirements, which may differ from programme to programme.
+Before a certain deadline you must meet these requirements.

 However, the majority of our programmes have restricted admission due to a limited number of places available.
 Consequently, meeting the admission requirements does not guarantee an offer of enrolment.